Request a THGAAC Speaker (Free Service)

 Speaking Engagements

-Starts Apr 9, 2024 at 3:30pm Ends Apr 9, 2024 at 4:30pm Michelle Weinfeld, author of "From Generation to Generation: A Memoir of Food, Family, and Identity in the Aftermath of the Shoah" Click for more info |
+Michelle Weinfeld, author of "From Generation to Generation: A Memoir of Food, Family, and Identity in the Aftermath of the Shoah"

 Speaking Engagements

-Starts Apr 1, 2024 Ends Apr 12, 2024 Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
+Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
 This event will see some of the most distinguished professors in Genocide Studies and Prevention from across the US and Canada addressing a range of pertinent issues.
-Click for more info

 Genetic Discrimination: Exploring the Echoes between Nazi and American Eugenic Histories